jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 This is an example of the *Uncertainty Principle*.
 If a qubit is measured in one measurement basis (e.g. Z), the state becomes an eigenstate in that basis.
 The value of the state is then completely unknown (i.e. in an equal superposition) in the complementary measurement basis (e.g. X).

-The operator that converts from the Z basis to the X basis, or vice versa, is the *Hadamard* operator $H$:
+The operator that converts a qubit from the Z basis to the X basis, or vice versa, is the *Hadamard* operator $H$:

 ```math
 H = \frac{1}{\sqrt{2}} \begin{bmatrix}1 & 1 \\ 1 & -1 \end{bmatrix}